I’ve been on a continuous trip for nearly a year and a half, wouldn’t now be the time to burn out?

 I let go.

-I realize I have been resisting.
+I realize I’ve been resisting.

 Resisting the state of not knowing.